 So, I’m starting to think that Fall is never actually happening… it’s sweltering hot, we’ve got hurricanes around every corner, there’s bugs….
 There’s a lot of issues with this and it’s just not working out.
 You know what’s fun though?
 The Flyers playing, whatever other football game is on, baseball….
 While I really only care about the Flyers, you know what I love about sports parties?
 FOOD.

-I’ve had to behave myself a really eat well these last few weeks, because once a game comes on….
+I’ve had to behave myself and really eat well these last few weeks, because once a game comes on….
 Well, willpower goes out the window I can’t help but eat everything in sight.
 What I really am trying to say is that I haven’t behaved myself at all, and I’ve been eating like a dump truck.
-Better get crackin’ on the treadmill.
+Better get crackin’.

 I don’t know about you guys, but while I love the coziness of sit-down Sunday dinners each week, I also love making snacks for game time so there’s more variety, and more choices to eat.
 A friend at work has brought me jalapeńo peppers, and I knew just what I wanted to make.